aliyun-computenest/quickstart-e-commerce-application/docs/index.md

-# Rapid deployment of e-commerce application computing nests
+# Seamless E-Commerce Application Setup and Launch

 >**Disclaimers：**This service is provided by a third party, and we make every effort to ensure its security, accuracy, and reliability, but we cannot guarantee that it is completely free from failures, interruptions, errors, or attacks.
 Therefore, our company hereby declares that we make no representations, warranties or commitments regarding the content, accuracy, completeness, reliability, applicability, and timeliness of this service, and we are not liable for any direct or indirect losses or damages arising from your use of this service; For the third-party websites, applications, products, and services accessed by you through this service, you are not responsible for their content, accuracy, completeness, reliability, applicability, and timeliness.
 You shall bear the risks and responsibilities arising from the consequences of use on your own; We are not responsible for any losses or damages arising from your use of this service, including but not limited to direct, indirect, profit, goodwill, data or other economic losses, even if our company has been informed in advance of the possibility of such losses or damages; We reserve the right to modify this statement from time to time, so please regularly check this statement before using this service.
 If you have any questions or concerns about this statement or this service, please contact us.

 ## Overview

-E-commerce application is a demonstration e-commerce online store web application built using the Node.js Express framework.
+This e-commerce application serves as a demonstration of an online store, built with the Node.js Express framework.

 ## Billing instructions